sica42/roll-for-vanilla/README.md

 # RollFor
-A World of Warcraft (1.12.1 and 2.5.2) addon that manages rolling for items.
+A World of Warcraft (1.12.1) addon that manages rolling for items.
+The [original version of RollFor](https://github.com/obszczymucha/roll-for-vanilla) supports both 1.12.1 and 2.5.2 clients, but this version has only been tested on 1.12.1.

 ## New in this fork
 This version includes the following new features: